MODatUniSA/code-snippets/README.md

 If it fails to self update, try commenting out those lines (line ~399) and re-run.

 The script will need to be run every time you update the kernel version via `$ sudo apt update`.

+**Setting the date/time**

+If your pi won't get the time from an ntp server, you can run this one liner to set it from your favourite website:

+`$ sudo date -s "$(wget -qSO- --max-redirect=0 google.com 2>&1 | grep Date: | cut -d' ' -f5-8)Z"`